lizardsystems/yawl-controller/firmware/WLED/readme.md

 ## Download ready-to-use firmware

 ### YAWL firmware
-You may download a ready-to-use firmware [yawl_controller.bin ](firmware/WLED/bin/yawl_controller.bin).
+You may download a ready-to-use firmware [yawl_controller.bin ](firmware/WLED/bin/yawl_controller.bin) for 3-wire LED stripes.

+For 4-wire LED stripes you should build

 ### Standard firmware

-You can get further information on the various WLED firmware versions https://github.com/Aircoookie/WLED/wiki/Install-WLED-binary#what-binary-should-i-use
+You can get further information on the various WLED firmware versions https://kno.wled.ge/basics/install-binary/

 ## Build custom firmware